env0/env0-tflint-plugin/README.md

 This env0 tflint Plugin will allow you to run `tflint` analysis on an IaC directory as a part of your custom flow.
 To use this plugin, you will need to use version 2 of `env0.yml`.

+Due to rate limits - we do not allow to use `tflint` with the latest version and we require a specific version to be passed.

 ## Inputs